jbianchi81/pydrodelta/doc/topology.md

 **Arguments**:

   -----------
-  node : dict
+  node : dict or Node
   Node to append

-  plan : Node or None
+  plan : Plan or None
   Plan that contains the topology

 <a id="pydrodelta.topology.Topology.batchProcessInput"></a>